-In 2025 a dividend of \$4,000,000 is planned which will be subsequently lent back to TPCL at an interest rate of 7%.
+A dividend of \$4,000,000 was paid in April 2024 that was lent back to TPCL by the Southland Electric Power Supply Consumer Trust at an interest rate of 7.0% No dividend is intended to be paid in the next three years.

 In 2026 and 2027 the operating expenditure of the Company's shareholder is offset at year end by the interest payable by the Company to a Loan from the Shareholder.
-It is therefore not intended to make a dividend payment in these years.
+It is therefore not intended to make any dividend payments in these years.